 Here are meanings, which have been passed along orally for generations:

 Even if you don’t have a psychic bone in your body, you can read spots on the dice.
 It’s a splendid party game.
-Better yet, fortune telling with dice is just plain fun.
+Better yet, dice fortune telling is just plain fun.

 Wiki - Astragalomancy